all-maps-lie/all-maps-lie-2020/guides/osm-overpass-api.md

 # OpenStreetMap Overpass API

-* [Overpass Turbo](https://overpass-turbo.eu/) - tool for querying and retrieving data from the Overpass API.
+This is a guide about [Overpass Turbo](https://overpass-turbo.eu/) - a tool and API for querying and retrieving data from the OpenStreetMap.

 ## Vocabulary